christiann-pro/simple-calculator/README.md

 # Simple-calculator

-- Well, this was my first project developed in Java, a simple calculator.
+- Well, this was my first project developed in Java.